-I am a headshot photographer and expression coach, creating high-end headshots for professionals, mostly in and around Washington, D.C.
-I am an associate photographer in Peter Hurley's Headshot Crew.
+Jon Meadows is a published headshot photographer and facial expression coach, creating high-end headshots for professionals, mostly in and around Washington, D.C.
+He is an associate photographer in Peter Hurley's Headshot Crew.

 This is not “3, 2, 1, smile” photography.
-I coach my clients to look confident and approachable.
+Jon coaches his clients to look confident and approachable.

 The human face is the most interesting thing to photograph.
-Each face is different, and I have learned that each one is amazing.
+Each face is different, and Jon knows each one is amazing.

 Having a high-end headshot changes the way we view ourselves.
 It can open our eyes to what others see and makes us more confident people.

 Jon and his wife Katie and love living in D.C. and spending time with their daughter.

 Jon grew up in New Hampshire, was educated there and in England, and worked as a paralegal in Manhattan, where he met Katie.
 After six months of paralegal work, he ditched my plans to be a lawyer and jumped into politics, working on the campaign trails in New Hampshire, New Jersey, and Louisiana.
 In 2015, they moved to Washington, D.C. for a job on the Hill.
 After a reelection loss, that job came to an end.
 As he grew weary of losing all the time, he was falling in love with headshot photography.

 Everything aligned, and he went full-time, without once looking back.
 He loves working one-on-one with amazing people and providing a high-end headshot experience.

 A Note from Jon about Headshots as Art

 Even corporate headshots are, or at least can be, a form of art.